mlynch/mlynch.github.com/_posts/2012-08-16-blueprint.markdown

 For my main product [Codiqa](http://codiqa.com/), our POC was delayed since the software was a bit complicated to build.

 Perfection is *bad* here.
 Design details don't really matter at this point, so don't waste time getting it pixel-perfect.
+Do designs in CSS rather than image slices which are a pain to deal with.

 __8. Share and Listen__

 This is the part where you gather information and wait.
 Invite users from your mailing list and gather feedback with an embedded Google form.

-Listen for customers taking your rough sketch and filling in the missing parts, this means you are creating something they understand and find interesting.
-This is the making of user passion.
+Listen for customers taking your rough sketch and filling in the missing parts for you, this means you are creating something they understand and find interesting.
+This is user passion in the making.

 __9. Engage with users__